-Resource scheduling software can help plan, organise, and manage your projects as well as your agency resources – whether they’re people, rooms, or phone lines.
+Resource scheduling software can help plan, organize, and manage your projects as well as your agency resources – whether they’re people, rooms, or phone lines.
 They can be used to develop resource plans and create resource requirement forecasts.
 Resource scheduling software is known by a lot of other names, too, including resource allocation software and workload management software.

 Resource management software makes it easy to plan, schedule (and reschedule) projects.
-Sometimes referred to as resource capacity planning software, it’s a type of project management tool that enables you to plan, allocate, then track, who’s working on what project, when, and for how long.
-Resource management software makes it easy to see the capacity of the organization, the available skills, then schedule and provide reporting to show historical and forecasted resource utilization.
+Sometimes referred to as resource capacity planning software, it’s a type of project management tool that enables you to plan, allocate, and then track who’s working on what project, when, and for how long.
+Resource management software makes it easy to see the capacity of the organization, the available skills, and then schedule and provide reporting to show historical and forecasted resource utilization.

 Scrum tools aren’t just for agile software development offices, even though that’s where Scrum originated.
 The Scrum framework can be used in many production settings—from marketing agencies to construction firms.
-Scrum software is designed to facilitate the Scrum framework, encouraging collaboration, transparency, and efficiency among team members.
-In fact, Scrum software can prove beneficial for almost any organization, as it facilitates communication, organizes workload, and helps members to plan for multiple iterations.
+Scrum software is designed to facilitate the Scrum framework, encouraging collaboration, transparency, and efficiency among project team members.
+Scrum software can prove beneficial for almost any organization, as it facilitates communication, organizes workload, and helps members to plan for multiple iterations.

 Agile is everyone’s favorite project management and delivery buzzword, but what agile tools can you use to help successfully run an agile project?
-There are an incredible number of agile tool options that help you manage projects with popular methods like Scrum and Kanban, collaborate closely with cross-functional teams, and track the metrics that matter when working to agile-based methodologies.
+There are an incredible number of agile tool options that help you manage projects with popular methods like Scrum and Kanban, collaborate closely with cross-functional teams, and track the metrics that matter when working with agile-based methodologies.

 Communication tools are apps that act as a virtual, online meeting room for team members.
-Team or interoffice communication tools include familiar tools like mail, email and phones, as well as apps and software for web conferencing, screen sharing, sharing files, group messaging, and collaborative work management.
+Team or interoffice communication tools include familiar tools like mail, email, and phones, as well as mobile apps and software for web conferencing, screen sharing, sharing files, group messaging, and collaborative work management.
 These are some of the most important project management tools, as they help your team have conversations, exchange vital project data, update others with progress, share files, and create work collaboratively.

 Microsoft Project is a project management tool used by different types of users, with varying levels of access.
 The software provides tables, views, filters, fields, calendars, and a database for doing things like developing project plans, managing budgets, and scheduling resources.
 If you’re looking for an alternative because your system requirements or budget doesn’t allow for using MS Project, there are dozens of paid and free MS Project alternatives that can do the job.

-MS Project does not work Macs—but there are workarounds as well as alternative tools that perform the same functions.
+MS Project does not work on Macs—but there are workarounds as well as alternative tools that perform the same functions.
 This post explains how you can run MS Project on a Mac device and also suggests some alternatives for making Gantt charts, viewing MPP files, collaborating on project schedules, and more.

-Business intelligence tools are any software that collects, processes, analysis and displays large volumes of otherwise scattered data, which may come from sources like documents, forms, images, files, emails, videos, website code, and more.
+Business intelligence tools are any software that collects, processes, analyzes, and displays large volumes of otherwise scattered data, which may come from sources like documents, forms, images, files, emails, videos, website code, and more.

 Workflow management software goes by many names—you might hear it referred to as including BPM software, or simply process management software.
-No matter what you call it, all workflow tools offer an interface for visually representing a your workflow and optimizing its many moving parts.
-These tools support you as you schedule tasks, collaborate with others, manage workloads, create and share documentation, and evaluate progress
+No matter what you call it, all workflow tools offer an interface for visually representing your workflow and optimizing its many moving parts.
+These tools support you as you schedule tasks, collaborate with others, manage workloads, create and share documentation, and evaluate progress.

-Change management tools are anything that can be used to alleviate tensions that arise during a shift in process, staff or software.
-Change management tools might be needed for collecting feedback, implementing plans, structuring training programs and more.
+Change management tools are anything that can be used to alleviate tensions that arise during a shift in process, staff, or software.
+Change management tools might be needed for collecting feedback, implementing plans, structuring training programs, and more.

 ALM tools are generally sold as software suites with several modules or components.
 These can be integrated to provide a standardized environment that supports your organization through all of the phases of the software development lifecycle (from concept through deployment and eventual retirement), in addition to supplying business management and software engineering tools for the functions listed in the previous section.

-Whether you call them defect tracking tools or bug reporting tools, these tools are designed to bring bugs to your attention in a systematic way, providing as much environment data about bug as possible so it’s easier to isolate, backtrace, categorize, prioritize, and fix.
+Whether you call them defect tracking tools or bug reporting tools, these tools are designed to bring bugs to your attention in a systematic way, providing as much environment data about the bug as possible so it’s easier to isolate, backtrack, categorize, prioritize, and fix.
 Most defect trackers also provide features to help your teams unify and streamline the communication/collaboration that’s part of the bug fixing process.

 Helpdesk software is a digital hub where customers can send queries to be logged, organized, and resolved.
-This may involve elements such as ticket management, automation suite, reporting and optimization.
+This may involve elements such as ticket management, automation suite, reporting, and optimization.
 It may also provide a knowledge forum for the self-serve resolution of repeat or ongoing requests.

 The best CRM platform will help your business navigate relationship-building (and maintaining) with both current and potential customers through tracking relationships over time, launching marketing touchpoints, and assisting with customer service.
-These tools enable you to track customer details, collect feedback from customer-brand interactions, trace the sales cycle from lead to sale, develop marketing campaigns, and more.
+These tools enable small teams to track customer details, collect feedback from customer-brand interactions, trace the sales cycle from lead to sale, develop marketing campaigns, and more.

-Requirements management tools are any tools that help you remove ambiguity—assumptions, wishful thinking, gray area, interpretations—from a project’s requirements.
+Requirements management tools are any tools that help you remove ambiguity—assumptions, wishful thinking, gray areas, interpretations—from a project’s requirements.
 As such, the end goal of requirements management (RM) is to operate with clear, realistic, and agreed-upon requirements.
 You use these throughout the development process so you can easily test a product or project to ensure it does what it’s supposed to do.

 To truly do impactful work, we have to reposition our thoughts on productivity: it’s actually about making better use of your time.
 I’ve chosen a few tools that can help you carry out the important work of being effective with your time by automating, tracking, syncing, and reminding—leaving you with more time to do the work that matters most!

 Wireframe software is software that is designed to help you mock up a wireframe layout as quickly and easily as possible.
-Many web wireframing tools will let you drag and drop placeholder elements for images, text, banners and logos to help you get a feel for your first draft design.
+Many web wireframing tools will let you drag and drop placeholder elements for images, text, banners, and logos to help you get a feel for your first draft design.

 Mind mapping software isn’t often counted among project management tools, but it should be.
 Also called concept mapping software, this is a brainstorming tool that enables you to create visual diagrams of your ideas.
-Using a mind map maker, you can create an idea map, a conceptual map that illustrates the hierarchy and connections between different ideas.
+Using a mind map maker, you can create an idea map—a conceptual map that illustrates the hierarchy and connections between different ideas.

 Stay updated with the latest tricks, tips, project management tools, and techniques that leading project managers are using today—subscribe to the DPM newsletter, or join our exclusive Membership program to get ongoing training, templates, and mentorship to grow your career.